How do I get help?

 Hours of Operation

 Please note: hours may vary during holiday breaks, or when classes are not in session.
+Availability of walk-in service varies by

 Self-help Resources: Client Portal and Knowledge Base